kat-04/kat-04.github.io/README.md

 ## Installation/Run Process

+In the `render` folder, first run the command `cmake .`.
+This should generate the `Makefile` for your computer.

-You should be able to run `make` within the `render` folder then run the executable `./GOL3D` that is created after.
+You should then be able to run `make` within the `render` folder then run the executable `./GOL3D` that is created after.

 If issues occur, then you may need to run one of the following commands: